gcruzsolano/prep/sections/github-dnd.md

-# Dragging a File into a GitHub Repo
+# Dragging a File Into a GitHub Repo

 To load a file (image, pdf, etc.) into a GitHub repo, just drag it in and commit it.
-(Yes, the offer to kiss the person(s) who added this to GitHub is still open.
-This is freaking amazing!)

 ![](/assets/github-dnd2.gif)

+## File Name Caution

+Often spaces in file names can cause complications.
+It is generally a good idea to remove them or replace them with hyphen `-` or underscore `_`.
+These days hyphen is more popular—especially for web content.

 ---
 [![home](/assets/home-bw.png)](/README.md)